 In 2014-16 I led the AHRC Research Network 'Voices and Books in Early Modern England, 1500-1800' with Professor Richard Wistreich, Royal College of Music, London, along with Matthew Grenby, Arnold Hunt, Elspeth Jajdelska, Bob Owens, Abigail Williams.
 You can follow us on twitter.

 III.
 Critical Medical Humanities

-I am an Associate Editor of the Edinburgh Companion to the Critical Medical Humanities (Edinburgh University Press) with Sarah Atkinson and Jane Macnaughton of the Centre for Medical Humanities at the University of Durham.
+I was an Associate Editor of the Edinburgh Companion to the Critical Medical Humanities (Edinburgh University Press) with Sarah Atkinson and Jane Macnaughton of the Centre for Medical Humanities at the University of Durham.
 The general editors are Anne Whitehead (Newcastle) and Angela Woods (Durham).

-With Richard Wistreich I am contributing an essay on 'The Anatomy of the Renaissance Voice' to this volume.
+With Richard Wistreich I contributed an essay on 'The Anatomy of the Renaissance Voice'.

 I welcome research proposals from students interested in any aspect of early modern reading and writing.